 The difference in the photograph (top left) to the photo below illustrates the power of the 432 building (bottom).
 It displaced the little 36 building (middle photo) for $65 million.
 Its land area is just 5,020 sq. ft.
 The gross floor area of the building was just 77,500 square feet.
 A new building can be four times this amount but wait.
 The 432 building topped off at 96 stories in 2015.
 The lot area is 34,472 sq. ft.
-While the 432 lot is seven times larger than the 36 building, it produced a tenfold increase in gross floor area at 745,174 sq. ft..
+While the 432 lot is seven times larger than the 36 building, it produced a tenfold increase in gross floor area at 745,174 sq. ft.
 Three hundred people in the building would make the density per square mile at just over 200,000 people.
 A density handled easily in New York.
-If density is not the problem, what is?
-Can you give me a twenty on that?
+If the density is not the problem, what is?

-The current resident community known as Turtle Bay and Midtown East responded with their own zoning initiative, but the issue is less about zoning that what the old zoning allowed developers to conceive and what it portends for the future of Manhattan.
+The current resident community known as Turtle Bay and Midtown East responded with their own zoning initiative.
+Still, the issue is less about zoning than what the old zoning allowed developers to conceive and what it portends for the future of Manhattan.
 They hired consultants and produced detailed images and zoning text available (here).
 As the East River 50s Alliance, they resist the possibility of the following potential development scheme produced for them by Michael Kwartler & Associates (ESC).
-The 432 Park Ave. building is not pictured.
-It is on 57th Street and three blocks to the east (Third, Lexington and Park).
-The building’s Park Avenue address, when it is actually on 57th Street between Park and Madison is side story on corruption.
+432 Park Avenue is not pictured.
+It is on 57th Street and three blocks to the east (Third, Lexington, and Park).
+On 57th Street between Park and Madison, the building’s Park Avenue address is a side story on corruption.
 You out there, any ideas?

-The right question is why these new, enormously profitable buildings are not LEED Platinum and engaged in creating the demand for new industry, jobs and investment that address global warming issues, affordable housing.
-It just because of the condo loop-hole?
+The right question is why these new, enormously profitable buildings are not LEED Platinum and engaged in creating the demand for new industry, jobs, and investment that address global warming issues, affordable housing.
+Is it just because of the condo loophole?

-Inclusionary zoning (IZ) is a tool developed in New York City’s never cold housing market for the production of workforce housing units.
+Inclusionary zoning (IZ) is a tool developed in New York City’s never cold housing market to produce workforce housing units.
 The deal is 80% market rate 20% affordable based on the chart below.
-This policy among others helps to assure an accessible labor force and economic diversity in close proximity.
-Rent is affordable if it is around one-third of a household’s income.
+This policy, among others, helps to assure an accessible labor force and economic diversity nearby.
+In addition, rent is affordable if it is around one-third of a household’s income.

 A family of four would pay around $2,300 a month if 33% income using this measure.
 Several adjustments are possible, but even this amount is less than the 2016 median rent in New York City at around $3,200 a month.
 Households that fit into the following income ranges meet the affordability thresholds for housing eligibility.